tamim662/tamim662/README.md

   <b>Java Backend Developer</b>
 </p>

+## A little bit about me

+🎓 &nbsp;I'm currently ding my master in IT in Sydney, Australia. \
+🌱 &nbsp;I'm on track with learning more about DevOps and Software Architecture along with Backend Development.\
+✍️ &nbsp;In my free time, I enjoy walking through quiet national parks, driving along endless roads far from the city, and catching sunsets by the sea.\
+✉️ &nbsp;You can drop me an email at aamuksit123@gmail.com, if you're looking for a **Java Backend Develope**r.
+I'm also open to working on **Python and DevOps projects.**

 <!-- Current Projects -->
 **Currently expanding my expertise by practicing DevOps to bridge the gap between code and operations.**